qwding101/SpecPP-sim/README.md

 # SpecPP-sim

-This repository contains the R code used to reproduce the results in **Ding et al. (2025)**, which focuses on methodological evaluation through simulation studies.
+This repository contains the R code used to reproduce the results in **Ding et al. (2025)**, which focuses on methodological evaluation through simulation.
 It includes the following folders:

 - `data/` contains the simulated datasets (along with the code used to generate them) and the BCI dataset.
 - `func/` contains custom R functions used throughout this repository.